Nicholas Orme

-Nicholas Orme (born 1942) is a British historian specialising in the Middle Ages and Tudor period, focusing on the history of children, and ecclesiastical history, with a particular interest in South West England.
+Nicholas Orme FSA FRHistS (born 1942) is a British historian specialising in the Middle Ages and Tudor period, focusing on the history of children, and ecclesiastical history, with a particular interest in South West England.

-Orme is an Emeritus Professor of History at Exeter University.
+Orme is an emeritus Professor of History at Exeter University.
 He studied at Magdalen College, Oxford, and has worked as a visiting scholar at, among others, Merton College, Oxford, St John's College, Oxford, and the University of Arizona.
-He retired on 31 May 2007. and is a canon of the Church of England.
+He retired on 31 May 2007 and is a canon of the Church of England.

 His 2021 book, Going to Church in Medieval England, was shortlisted for the 2022 Wolfson History Prize.

+Orme was elected a Fellow of the Royal Historical Society in 1973 and of the Society of Antiquaries of London in 1982.

+In addition to his scholarly works, Orme has published Ten Cathedral Ghosts (2022), a volume of historically themed ghost stories in the tradition of M. R. James and A. N. L. Munby.